Cookie Policy

 First-party technical cookies

-These cookies are necessary for the Website to function and cannot be deactivated.They are usually defined as a response to actions taken that constitute a request for services, such as setting your cookie preferences, logging in or filling out forms, browsing preferences.
+These cookies are necessary for the functioning of the Site and cannot be deactivated.
+They are usually defined as a response to actions taken that constitute a request for services, such as setting cookie preferences, logging in or filling out forms, browsing preferences.

-- The Website Owner also uses "anonymised" Google Universal Analytics.This means that the cookies released by Google Analytics only allow analysis of statistical data, without the possibility of identifying the individual user.
+• The Site Owner also uses "anonymized" Google Universal Analytics.
+This means that the cookies released by Google Analytics only allow statistical data analysis, without the possibility of identifying the individual user.

-- The Data Controller also uses cookies that keep track of the Products viewed by the user during the session on the Site.
+• The Data Controller also uses cookies that keep track of the Products viewed by the user during the session on the Site.

-Third-party profiling cookies
+Third party profiling cookies

 Your rights

-Pursuant to art.13 of the GDPR, the Data Controller informs you that you have the right to:
+Pursuant to art.
+13 of the GDPR, the Data Controller informs you that you have the right to:

 Data communication

-- The Data Controller does not communicate the information deriving from the use of cookies to third parties.
+• The Data Controller does not communicate the information deriving from the use of cookies to third parties.

 Powered by LegalBlink.